WeblateOrg/weblate/docs/admin/memory.rst

 .. versionadded:: 2.20

-Weblate comes with a built-in translation memory.
+Weblate comes with a built-in translation memory consisting of the following:

-The translation memory consists of following content:

 * Manually imported translation memory (see :ref:`memory-user`).
 * Automatically stored translations performed in Weblate (depending on :ref:`memory-scopes`).

-The translation memory can be used to get matches:
+Content in the translation memory can be applied one of two ways:

-* In the :ref:`machine-translation` view while translating.
+* Manually, :ref:`machine-translation` view while translating.
-* Automatically translate strings using :ref:`auto-translation`.
+* Automatically, by translating strings using :ref:`auto-translation`.

-For installation tips, see :ref:`weblate-translation-memory`, however this service is enabled by default.
+For installation tips, see :ref:`weblate-translation-memory`, which is turned on by default.

 .. _memory-scopes: